Aramoana: Location and natural environment

 The settlement is located on a sand dune spit at the mouth of the Otago Harbour, opposite the end of the Otago Peninsula.
 The main channel of the harbour is kept clear by the Aramoana mole, an artificial breakwater which extends for 1200 metres from Aramoana.
-The mole was originally intended to extend another 600 meters into the ocean, however due to tidal patterns and the instability of the construction, no attempt to extend beyond the current length was thought to be possible.
+The mole was originally intended to extend another 600 metres into the ocean, however due to tidal patterns and the instability of the construction, no attempt to extend beyond the current length was thought to be possible.
+The mole was begun in 1884 using prison labour, which the Otago Harbour Board replaced with unemployed workers in 1886.

 To the southwestern side of the township extend expansive salty mudflats from the head of the Aramoana Spit around the harbourside to the township of Te Ngaru.
 This area is a protected Wildlife Sanctuary, which hosts a range of plant and animal life, both native and exotic.

 On the other side of the Spit is an expanse of beach, truncated by the Aramoana Mole.
 The beach and sand dunes to the east are known as Shelly Beach.
 The beach to the west is known as Big Beach and extends for over two kilometres.
 At points along this beach, steep rockfaces come down to the waterline.
 These are well used for practical training by local rock-climbers.
 Seals can be found sun bathing on the rocks of the spit.
 Enthusiastic Land yachters use this beach, especially in the favourable Nor’Easter winds.